-Your dog deserves the best diet available to him.
+Your dog deserves the best diet available to them.
 Your veterinarian can recommend a high-quality dog food for your dog’s breed, size, and lifestyle.
 However, supplementing your dog's diet with fruits and vegetables has many health benefits as well.
-Fruits and vegetables are tasty and filled with disease fighting antioxidants.
-Your dog will enjoy the taste of fresh fruit and vegetables added to his diet, and you will know you are providing the best foods for your best friend.
-Here are some reasons to offer fruits and vegetables to your dog at every one of his meals, as well as for treats when rewarding positive behavior.
+Fruits and vegetables are tasty and filled with disease-fighting antioxidants.
+Your dog will enjoy the taste of fresh fruit and vegetables added to their diet, and you will know you are providing the best foods for your best friend.
+Here are some reasons to offer fruits and vegetables to your dog at every one of their meals, as well as for treats when rewarding positive behavior.

-Your dog's high-quality veterinarian-recommended dog food has nutrition he requires to grow, play, and thrive.
+Your dog's high-quality veterinarian-recommended dog food has the nutrition they require to grow, play, and thrive.
 Dog foods are created with lean proteins with a well-rounded balance of protein, fat, and carbohydrates dogs need in their diet.
 Adding fruits and vegetables to these meals provides vitamins, minerals, antioxidants, and amino acids not always found in processed dog food.
-Vegetables and fruits are well-rounded, giving your dog fiber and phytonutrients processed foods often have added rather than naturally available.
+Vegetables and fruits are well-rounded, giving your dog fiber and phytonutrients processed foods often have added, rather than naturally available.
 Some dogs, such as large breeds, require added vitamins to aid in rapid bone growth.
 Vegetables are an excellent way to meet these dietary requirements.

 Fruits and vegetables are naturally filled with water your dog needs.
 Keeping your dog hydrated is essential for overall health, but especially beneficial for fighting kidney disease and dysfunction.
 Keeping your dog hydrated can help prevent bladder stones from forming within your dog's bladder, kidney stones from forming within the kidneys, and blockage occurring from the result of painful stones.
 Always offer your dog clean and fresh water.
-Supplementing his diet with fruits and vegetables will also provide an excellent source of water his body requires for his overall health.
+Supplementing the diet with fruits and vegetables will also provide an excellent source of water your pooch's body requires for overall health.

 A Simple Change